Return to the main TTYtter page

 - -daemon (optional)

-- Forces ttytter to run as a "detached" process in the
+- Forces TTYtter to run as a "detached" process in the

-is given, then this is as if one were running the regular background
+extensions loaded, this is as if one were running the regular background

 update process, but without a console process (so updates continue to appear,